Online risk management platform Riskified files for U.S. IPO

-July 1 (Reuters) - Riskified Ltd, an e-commerce risk management platform backed by an affiliate of General Atlantic and Fidelity Management & Research Co, filed for an initial public offering in the United States on Thursday.
+(Reuters) -Riskified Ltd, an e-commerce risk management platform backed by an affiliate of General Atlantic and Fidelity Management & Research Co, filed for an initial public offering in the United States on Thursday.

 The company did not reveal the number of shares it plans to sell or its target price range in its regulatory filing.
 Its revenue jumped 30% to $169.7 million for the year ended Dec.
 31, 2020, but it recorded a net loss of $11.3 million.